 - Wet the asbestos to reduce dust (never use a water blaster to do this).

 - Minimise the time you spend in the work area.

-- Have your Perth hire skip bin removed from the property as soon as possible.
+- Have Allmetro Bins remove your asbestos skip bin from your property as soon as possible.

 - Thoroughly clean everything that was exposed to asbestos, including clothing and tools.